 Communicate with your clients

 While you can do research to have an idea of what issues your clients are facing, the best way to find out is to ask them!

 Regular communication will help you understand the changing needs of your clients business as it grows.
 Developing a relationship with your client will help to build trust so you can offer any advisory services they need.

-Bokio is a free cloud accounting software offering bookkeeping, invoicing and expenses management.
+Bokio cloud accounting software offers bookkeeping, invoicing and expenses management.
 It’s a great solution for collaborating with micro clients, like small businesses, sole traders and freelancers.
 With automated reporting and automatically generated VAT Returns for Making Tax Digital, Bokio helps you save time on day-to-day tasks so you can focus on offering high value advisory services.